Close

 The Board shall not direct the Chief with respect to specific operational decisions or with respect to day-to-day operations of the Service.

-Contact Toronto Police Services Board
+Contact Toronto Police Service Board